metratec/indoor_positioning/README.md

 - ~min_beacons (int, default=4):
 Minimum number of beacons to be used for UWB ranging.
 Should be 3 (two possible points) or 4

+- ~max_beacons (int, default=6):
+Maximum number of beacons to be used for UWB ranging.
+Higher values lead to higher computation time.

+- ~rssi_thresh (int, default=-127):
+Minimum RSSI value a beacon should have to be used for ranging.
+Default uses all beacons.

 - ~max_z (double, default=None):
 Maximum z-coordinate the receiver should have after ranging.
 Used as bounds for trilateration.